Epistemic-Technology/GoAlex/README.md

 ### Filtering and Searching

-The library supports filtering and searching for works, authors, sources, etc. You can use the `Filter()` and `Search()` methods to apply filters and search queries.
+The library supports filtering and searching for works, authors, sources, etc.

 #### Filter Example

+You can filter works by multiple conditions using the `FilterMap()` method, and filter by a single condition using the `Filter()` method.
+The following example demonstrates how to filter works by country code and authors count.

 ```go
 package main